IMS322-Sheffield/IMS322-docs/docs/css/relative-units.md

 ---
 layout: default
-title: Relative CSS Units
+title: Relative Units
 parent: CSS
 ---
-# Relative CSS Units
+# Relative Units
 Using relative units by default is recommended in the [IMS322 Style Guide](style-guide.md#use-relative-units-by-default) because they will often make layout spacing and element sizing more consistent and flexible.
 In the embedded example below, each `<p>` has been sized using one of the relative units recommended for this class:
 - `%` - Percentage relative to the parent element.
 - `ch` - The width of the number "0" of the element's font.